Friday, April 20, 2012

 By the time of the 1860 census, the Francis O'Neil family had moved to the Town of Caledonia on the west bank of the Wisconsin River but still in Columbia County.
 The 1860 snapshot shows a family from three marriages; besides Francis and Elizabeth, there was: James, Frank, William, Agnes and Edward (from Francis and Rosa), Grace and Hannah (from Francis and Elizabeth) and Elizabeth Pixley.

-One of the hotels operated by Francis O'Neil and family
+Hotel Arlington, one of the hotels operated by the O'Neil family

 Francis O'Neil Land Acquisition

-Hannah, the second born daughter of Francis and Elizabeth would marry Thomas Jefferson Hollister in 1883.
+Francis and Elizabeth's daughter, Hannah, would marry Thomas Jefferson Hollister in 1883.
 The Hollister family had also come west from Wisconsin and settled in Monona County.
-Jeff (as he was called) was still single and in his 20's when he came to western Iowa.
-After their marriage, they would live next to or with the O'Neil's on Main Street in Mapleton.
-Later they would settle in nearby Ute where Jeff worked as a blacksmith.
+Jeff (as he was called) was still single and in his 20s when he came to western Iowa.
+After their marriage, they would live next to or with the O'Neils on Main Street in Mapleton.
+Later, they would settle in nearby Ute, where Jeff worked as a blacksmith.
 Their daughter, Stella Hollister, would marry Reuben Holcomb and live out her life in Monroe, Wisconsin.

 Hannah, Sara, Grace and Maggie O'Neil.